Performs a variety of highly trained law enforcement procedures for the City of St. George to protect and

 » Radar / Lidar Certification

-• Must maintain a proficient or higher rating on annual department evaluation.
+• Must maintain a three (3) or higher rating on annual department evaluation.

 • Must possess a valid Utah driver license.
 Driver license must be maintained throughout employment.

 Police Officer II